ThePhenomenon1/ThePhenomenon1/README.md

 Over 9 700 hours of computer programming - 1 063 days later - I am a Python/JavaScript Fullstack Developer.

 I have deployed my multi-tier Django Application, on the powerful Railway cloud platform.
-This is an ecommerce Boutique built with a Postgres database and Redis.
+This is an ecommerce Boutique built with Google Cloud Platform and a Postgres database.
 Powered by AWS.
 It features:-

 <br>
 WEB ANALYTICS (Business lead generation reports, driving online sales, raising brand awareness; User behaviour Analysis).